winsw/winsw/README.md

 **We are actively developing WinSW 3.
 Please refer to the [v2](https://github.com/winsw/winsw/tree/master) branch for previous version documentation.**

-**Please help us prioritize items by voting or commenting on the issues!**

 ## Why?

 See the [project manifest](MANIFEST.md).